Fatman007/react-native-ios-keyboard-library/README.md

-# react-native-ios-keyboard-library -- incomplete --
+# react-native-ios-keyboard-library by rukita -- incomplete --

 `WARNING: do not use this yet, still in progress`